 - Skills, interests, and hobbies – we provide opportunities to develop and nurture new passions and skills.

-- High school or college academics – we help students pursue their next academic goals by offering tutoring, teaching study skills, and giving girls the opportunity to either finish their high school degree or enroll in a local community college or online school.
+- High school or college academics – we help students pursue their next academic goals by offering tutoring, teaching study skills, and giving girls and assigned female at birth the opportunity to either finish their high school degree or enroll in a local community college or online school.

 - Workplace and career skills – We offer job interview coaching and help students find volunteer opportunities or jobs that fit their interests.